 Mobile Drug Testing for Staff

 Drug abuse in the US is rampant - the National Center for Drug Abuse Statistics (NCDAS) reveals that 19.4 percent of Americans have used illicit drugs at least once.
 The trend has led to American mobile drug testing to prevent and protect organizations from drug exposure.
-Also, there is a demand for relevant info, because Google requests about” free drug test clinic” and “fast detox” are extremely popular.
+Also, there is a demand for relevant info, because Google queries like "free drug test clinic" and "fast detox" are extremely popular.

 Many companies embrace drug testing for staff to protect the employees and themselves.
 Organizations must know their employees' drug use status at the point of recruitment and during their tenure at the company.
 Such knowledge enables the employer to make decisions on retaining the employee.

 An employee who uses drugs puts other employees at risk and the company.
 Behavior associated with drug abuse includes aggression, irritability, mood swings, outbursts, paranoia, etc. Such behavior can lead to the person harming other people in the work environment.
 There are also liabilities associated with companies that harbor employees with drug problems.